PriyankaSelvan/eXpress-Data-Path--Setup/index.md

 ## Hardware

 An approximate list of drivers supporting XDP programs was found in the [iovisor/bcc](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#xdp) project.
-The experiments were conducted using Dual-port Mellanox ConnectX-4 25 GB NIC (PCIe v3.0, 8 lanes).
-This matches the suppriting driver Mellanox `mlx4` driver.
+The machine used contained Dual-port Mellanox ConnectX-4 25 GB NIC (PCIe v3.0, 8 lanes).
+This matches the supporting driver Mellanox `mlx4` driver.

 To verify that the correct NIC exists check the PCIe connected hardware.
-Our test nodes provide 2 Mellanox NICs with 2 interfaces each.
+The test nodes provide 2 Mellanox NICs with 2 interfaces each.
 They will show up as 4 Ethernet controllers.
+Other supporting drivers should work too.

 ```console
 variable@xdp-node:~$ lspci -v | grep -A 5 Mellanox